Best daily deals

 Spotify has been putting on a masterclass in algorithm-based music discovery for years.

 YouTube Music has a handful of music discovery options, but there are two main mixes for algorithm-based finds.
-For starters, there’s Discover Mix, playlist that updates every Wednesday with new picks based on your ongoing listening—just like Spotify’s Discover playlist.
+For starters, there’s the Discover Mix, a playlist that updates every Wednesday with new picks based on your ongoing listening—just like Spotify’s Discover playlist.
 There’s also My Supermix, which has a similar premise to the Discover Mix, but it’s a constantly updating rolling list of 100 songs.
-No need to wait till next Wednesday for new picks, just check back whenever.
+There’s no need to wait until next Wednesday for new picks; just check back whenever.

 Man holding iPhone 11 Pro with YouTube Music playing.

-Then there are the editorial playlists offered by both services.
+Then, there are the editorial playlists offered by both services.
 Spotify started out in the lead here, but YouTube Music has certainly gained a lot of ground.
 Both services offer playlists (called mixes on YouTube) catering to different moods and activities—sometimes more than one.
+YouTube Music has introduced new features like the Samples tab and Music Tuner, which can enhance music discovery for some users.

 YouTube Music vs. Spotify: Pricing and plans